machie86/CUSTOMER-SEGMENTATION-BY-RFM-ANALYSIS-IN-THE-RETAIL-STORE/README.md

-# Optimizing Retail Business Strategy through RFM-Based Customer Segmentation and Demographic Profiling
+# A Comprehensive Analysis to Maximaze Sales Performance and Minimize Curn In The Retail Business

 ## Overview
-Proyek ini bertujuan untuk mengoptimalkan strategi bisnis ritel dengan melakukan segmentasi pelanggan menggunakan analisis RFM (Recency, Frequency, Monetary) dan profil demografis.
-Analisis ini dilakukan pada dataset "Supermarket Customers" yang berisi data 2.240 pelanggan, mencakup riwayat pembelian, demografi, dan pola pengeluaran.
-Proyek ini memberikan wawasan tentang perilaku pelanggan, segmentasi, serta rekomendasi strategi pemasaran untuk meningkatkan pendapatan dan loyalitas pelanggan.
+This project aims to optimize retail business strategy by segmenting customers using RFM analysis (Recency, Frequency, Monetary) combined with demographic profiling.
+The project is based on the "Supermarket Customers" dataset, which contains data on 2,240 customers, including purchase history, demographics, and spending patterns.
+The project provides insights into customer behavior, segmentation, and strategic marketing recommendations to improve revenue and customer loyalty.

 ## Dataset
-Dataset `Supermarket_Customer_Cleaned.csv` berisi informasi tentang 2.240 pelanggan dengan 29 kolom yang dikelompokkan ke dalam kategori berikut:
+The `Supermarket_Customer_Cleaned.csv` dataset includes 2,240 customer records with 29 columns, grouped into the following categories:
-- **People**: Demografi pelanggan (usia, pendidikan, status pernikahan, pendapatan, komposisi keluarga, dll.)
+- **People: Customer demographics (age, education, marital status, income, family composition, etc.)
-- **Products**: Pengeluaran untuk produk (anggur, buah, daging, ikan, permen, emas)
+- **Products: Spending on product categories (wine, fruits, meat, fish, sweets, gold)
-- **Promotion**: Respons pelanggan terhadap kampanye pemasaran
+- **Promotion: Customer responses to marketing campaigns
-- **Place**: Saluran pembelian (web, katalog, toko) dan aktivitas online
+- **Place: Purchase channels (web, catalog, store) and online activity

-Setelah pembersihan data, dataset memiliki 2.202 pelanggan yang digunakan untuk analisis.
+After data cleaning, the final dataset used for analysis contains 2,202 customers.

 ## Objectives
-- Mensegmentasi pelanggan ke dalam kategori High-Value, Medium-Value, dan Low-Value berdasarkan skor RFM.
+- Segment customers into High-Value, Medium-Value, and Low-Value groups using RFM scores
-- Mengidentifikasi strategi retensi untuk pelanggan berisiko churn (segmen "At Risk").
+- Identify retention strategies for customers at high risk of churn (At-Risk segment)
-- Menganalisis pengaruh demografis (usia, pendidikan, komposisi keluarga) terhadap pola pengeluaran.
+- Analyze the influence of demographics (age, education, family structure) on spending behavior.
-- Memberikan rekomendasi untuk meningkatkan pendapatan melalui upselling, cross-selling, dan strategi pemasaran berbasis demografis.
+- Provide marketing strategy recommendations to increase revenue through upselling, cross-selling, and demographic targeting.
-- Mengoptimalkan strategi produk dan pemasaran berdasarkan preferensi pelanggan.
+- Optimize product and promotion strategies based on customer preferences.

 ## Key Findings
-- **Segmentasi RFM**:
+- **RFM Segmentation**:
-  - High-Value: 43% (942 pelanggan), rata-rata pengeluaran $1,153.46.
+  - High-Value: 43% (942 customers), average spending: $1,153.46
-  - Medium-Value: 36% (801 pelanggan), rata-rata pengeluaran $278.52.
+  - Medium-Value: 36% (801 customers), average expenditures: $278.52
-  - Low-Value: 21% (459 pelanggan), dengan segmen "At Risk" (22%) berisiko churn.
+  - Low-Value: 21% (459 customers); "At-Risk" segment accounts for 22%, with high churn risk
-- **Pengaruh Demografis**:
+- **Demographic Insights**:
-  - Pelanggan dengan pendidikan tinggi (PhD, Master) menghabiskan lebih banyak ($610–$678).
+  - Customers with higher education (PhD, Master's) spend more ($610–$678)
-  - Pelanggan tanpa anak/remaja menghabiskan lebih banyak ($1,419).
+  - Customers without children/teenagers spend more (avg. $1,419)
-  - Kelompok usia 36–45 tahun adalah target pasar utama.
+  - The 36–45 age group is the dominant and most profitable segment
-- **Distribusi Segmen**:
+- **Segment Distribution**:
-  - High-Value dan Medium-Value mencakup 79% pelanggan.
+  - High-value and Medium-Value customers account for 79% of the total
-  - Segmen "At Risk" (22%) perlu perhatian untuk mencegah churn.
+  - The At-Risk segment (22%) requires targeted retention strategies

 ## Recommendations
 - **Retensi "At Risk"**: Luncurkan kampanye re-engagement (diskon, email personalisasi).